 To otherwise attempt to interfere with the proper working of HopeLine.

 HopeLine reserves the right to terminate your access to our Services at any point if you violate these Terms.
-HopeLine may terminate your access unilaterally, or might adjust your access if we determine that you’d be better served by a different kind of support.
+HopeLine may terminate your access unilaterally or might adjust your access if we determine that a different kind of support’d better serve you.
 HopeLine reserves the right to terminate our Services or your access to them for any other reason at our sole discretion.

 Collection and Use of Personally Identifiable Information